kemitchell/irs-form-1023/schedule-c.md

 #### a

 Are all the doctors in the community eligible for staff privileges?
-If “No,” give the reasons why and explain how the medical staff is selected.
+If "No," give the reasons why and explain how the medical staff is selected.

 ### 2

 #### a

 Do you or will you provide medical services to all individuals in your community who can pay for themselves or have private health insurance?
-If “No,” explain.
+If "No," explain.

 - [ ] Yes